jxareas/PolyLab/README.md

 This project is built using a modular approach, with each module encapsulating a specific set of features.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🦾 Technologies 🦾

 The project uses the following frameworks & libraries:

 - **Angular**: a comprehensive framework that allows for the development of dynamic, high-performance web applications.
-- **TypeScript**: a strongly-typed superset of JavaScript that provides features such as type checking, interfaces, and classes.
+- **TypeScript**: a strongly typed superset of JavaScript that compiles to plain JavaScript.
+It brings static typing, enhanced tooling, and improved developer experience to the JavaScript ecosystem.
-- **RxJs**: a reactive programming library for JavaScript.
-It is used extensively in PolyLab for handling asynchronous operations, such as HTTP requests and event handling.
+- **RxJs**: a reactive programming library that enables handling asynchronous and event-based programming in a more convenient and efficient manner.
+It provides powerful tools for composing and manipulating asynchronous streams of data.
-- **PrimeNG**: a set of open-source UI components for Angular.
+- **PrimeNG**: a collection of rich UI components for Angular applications.
+It offers a wide range of customizable and feature-rich components such as data tables, forms, charts, and more
 - **Angular Material**: a UI component library built by the Angular team that provides a rich set of pre-built UI components based on Google's Material Design guidelines.
-- **ESLint**: a static code analysis tool for identifying problematic patterns found in JavaScript code.
+- **ESLint**: a pluggable static code analysis tool for identifying problematic patterns found in JavaScript and TypeScript code.
-- **Lint-staged**: a tool that allows you to run linters on specific files before they are committed, following the conventional commits standard.
+- **Lint-staged**: a tool that allows running linters on staged files in a Git repository.
+It works in conjunction with Husky and enables developers to define specific linting tasks to be performed on files that are staged for committing.
-- **Husky**: a tool that allows you to set up git hooks easily.
+- **Husky**: a git hook management tool that allows running scripts or commands before git events such as commit, push, and more.
-- **Prettier**: a code formatter that ensures consistent code formatting across the project.
+- **Prettier**: an opinionated code formatter that enforces consistent code style and formatting rules across the project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📜 License 📜